naomixnyc/WriteBoard-express/README.md

   ```

 - **GET** `/articles/new`
   Display the form to create a new article.
-(This form dynamically loads available authors to choose from.)

 - **POST** `/articles/authors`